pengjianhong/stable-diffusion-webui/README.md

 - Reorder elements in the UI from settings screen

 ## Best Practise
-Use online GPU platform without installation, e.g: enter https://www.lanrui-ai.com/index/application, and use stable diffusion web ui application.
+Use online GPU platform without installation.
+E.g, enter https://www.lanrui-ai.com/index/application, and use stable diffusion web ui application.

 ## Installation and Running